 - Proof of sponsorship from a corporation or other entity

 Congratulations!
 Contact us to confirm your arrival plans.

-Politely ask the consular official why the application was denied.
-Also ask when you may reapply for a visa.
+Politely ask the consular official why the application was denied and when you may apply again.
 Then, contact your agent or Green River College.
-If the denial was based on a misunderstanding or on poor communication, the Green River official may be able to write a letter for you to present to the consular official during your second visa interview.
-Such a letter does not guarantee approval, but will serve to clarify points of possible misunderstanding.
+If the denial was based on a misunderstanding or poor communication, we may be able to write a letter for your second visa interview.
+Such a letter of support does not guarantee approval, but may clarify points of possible miscommunication.